VitaliiKalyta96/Data-analysis/Amplitude/Media Streaming - Analytics/README.md

 ## Media Streaming - Analytics

-This project based on a fictitious music streaming service (like Spotify) and analyzes users data on this platform using various metrics.
+This project is based on a fictitious music streaming service (like Spotify) and analyzes users data on this platform using various metrics.

 ### Key Features:

-✅ Cohort June 2023: A cohort in country - USA, platform -  iOS or Android and users who performed the Welcome action for the first time during June 2023;
+✅ Cohort June 2023: A cohort in the country - USA, platform -  iOS or Android and users who performed the Welcome action for the first time during June 2023;

 ✅ Onboarding funnel: The user in the sequence Welcome - User Sign Up - Main Landing Screen - Search Song or Video - Play Song or Video, broken down by platform;